Odjit/KindredLogistics/README.md

 You can pull items from your chests for crafting by right clicking the recipe in the crafting station!
 Servants will autostash their inventories into chests or mission overflow chests (Label them "spoils").
 Never lose where your stuff is again!
 Use .finditem to find where your items are stored!
 Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!
-Label

 This was a collaborative effort from Odjit(Dj) and Zfolmt(Mitch).